SuaferoanTJK/SuaferoanTJK/README.md

 # 👋 Hi, I am Andrés Suárez 👋
-I am a Multimedia Engineering Student in my last semester.
+I am a Multimedia Engineering Student doing an internship as my degree option.
 Since I was little I have liked web development, especially the front end for its ability to turn lines of code into something visible and with which the client / user can interact.

 ## 📫  Abilities.